Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

 Enjoy the Sights along the Navajo Loop Trail

-The Navajo Loop Trail is a perfect place for those who want to indulge in Bryce Canyon's natural beauty.
+The Navajo Loop Trail is perfect for those who want to indulge in Bryce Canyon's natural beauty.

-Located at the deep end of the canyon's base, the Navajo Loop trail is only 1.4 miles in length.
+Located at the deep end of the canyon's base, the Navajo Loop trail is only 1.4 miles long.

 Even though this trail is relatively short, it offers some breathtaking views, just like other places in the canyon.

 You can also enjoy picnicking in this area and capture some mesmerizing pictures here.

 This hike presents an excellent opportunity to sport some incredible hoodoos at different angles.